Today's Bible Reading: 1 Thessalonians 1

 Thinking and Reflecting

 The book of First Thessalonians is among the earliest books of the New Testament.
 Paul established the Thessalonian church on his second missionary journey (Acts 17) and was forced to leave very quickly.
-This letter is his response when he receives the good news of their faithful perseverance.
+This letter to an infant church is his response when he receives the good news of their faithful perseverance.

 How does faith develop in a newly planted church?
 Several key words and phrases appear in our text: gospel, power, Holy Spirit, conviction.
 The church in Thessalonica faced suffering almost immediately after its establishment.
 In the face of opposition, they became an example of faith throughout the region.
 Their faith developed quickly in trying circumstances.
 The gospel message became the power for their lives.

-An interesting understanding of how this worked appears in the last two verses of the text.
+An interesting description of how and why this was possible appears in the last two verses of today's chapter.
 From their past idol worship they had turned to God so that their present tense was a life of service to God.
 The power for their faith was found in their eager anticipation of Jesus' coming.
 Rescue brings gratitude.
 Expectant, hopeful living grew out of their intense awareness of how bad their former life had been, and how good the future could be.

 When have you been rescued?
-If never, what situation have you known in which a rescue occurred?
+If never, think of a situation you have known in which a rescue occurred.
 What does it feel like to be rescued?
 How does one's outlook on life change?
 How does one's life change?
-Do you think the contemporary church would live life differently if there were a greater sense of gratitude for the rescue that is possible in Jesus?
+Do you think the contemporary church would live life differently if there were a greater sense of gratitude for the rescue that has been made possible through Jesus?

-In your observation, do older churches or new churches grow faster?
+In your observation, do older churches or newer churches grow faster?
+Why?
 What explanation would you give for the reasons behind your answer?
-How could we build a more meaningful faith in our lives?
+How could we build a more meaningful faith in our lives as Christians?
 On a scale of 1 to 10 (10 is highest), how would you rate the presence of the following in your life: gospel, power, Holy Spirit, conviction.

 Father God, thank you for the gospel.
 Thank you for the power of your word and the continuing presence of the Holy Spirit in our lives.
 Help us to live convicted lives in your service.
 Help us remember our rescue so that we might continually appreciate what it means that we have been saved.
 Help us live expectant lives, in Jesus' name and by his power I ask it.
 Amen.